Nmoiroux/ExpBites/README.md

 **ExpBites** is an R package to compute mosquito biting exposure based on hourly human and mosquito behavior.
 It is designed for entomological modeling and malaria vector control analysis, particularly in the context of insecticide-treated net (ITN) usage.

 ### Features
-- Simulate individual human behavior (outdoors, indoors awake, asleep, under bednet) over 24-hour cycles (for test purpose).
+- Simulate individual human behavior (outdoors, indoors awake, asleep, under bed net) over 24-hour cycles (for test purpose).
 - Simulate mosquito biting activity indoors and outdoors (for test purpose).
 - Estimate exposure to mosquito bites for bednet users and non-users.
 - Calculate proportions of exposure prevented by nets.